 Forecasts and predictions for the Hong Kong dollar change all the time, affected by news events and relative sentiment towards the HK economy.
 This continually updated article reviews HKD bank forecasts and popular cross-rate trends.

-Scotiabank admitted defeat in April when it said that USD, and therefore HKD, was likely to be “stronger for longer.”
-It had long held a bearish view on both currencies.
+Scotiabank perhaps were just a little too early to admit defeat back in April when it said that USD, and therefore HKD, was likely to be “stronger for longer.”
+It had long held a bearish view on both currencies which has proved to be correct in the second half of 2020.

 HSBC said in May to expect higher HKD values relative to the Australian dollar and New Zealand dollar, and against riskier emerging market currencies.